Example: Create visitor group criteria

 interface (this is optional).
 By implementing that interface’sÂValidate

-method, you can customize how settings are validated before saving a criterion for a visitor group.The abstractÂ
+method, you can customize how you validate settings before saving a criterion for a visitor group.The abstractÂ

 CriterionModelBase